Find the best Recruiting Software

 In addition to our 2013 Recruiting Channels Survey, which found that social recruiting is on the rise, there are several other trends buyers should be aware of.

-Finding that purple squirrel--a term recruiters use to refer to that elusive perfect candidate--is time consuming, and often recruiters have to act quickly to secure an interview with a candidate.
-Unsurprisingly, the use of mobile apps, primarily on tablets and smartphones, has taken off.
+Recruiters are going mobile.
+Finding that purple squirrel—a term recruiters use to refer to that elusive perfect candidate—is time consuming, and often recruiters have to act quickly to secure an interview with a candidate.
+Unsurprisingly, the use of mobile apps, primarily on tablets and smartphones, ha s taken off.
 Mobile and video technology designed specifically for recruiters is multiplying, and the best recruitment software vendors are developing applications with this in mind.

-Dwindling are the days of countless resumes, cover letters, and reference sheets flooding the fax machines or mailboxes of hiring professionals.
+Online job applications are becoming the norm.
+Dwindling are the days of countless resumes, cover letters and reference sheets flooding the fax machines or mailboxes of hiring professionals.
 Candidate tracking software developers have been hard at work creating tools that allow users to create their own online job board and effectively route and organize incoming applications.
 This means hiring managers can more easily filter unqualified applicants and organize candidates automatically.
 With the increase in organization and efficiency, hiring professionals can simplify and expedite the hiring process for all parties involved.